LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Debugging is like being the detective in a crime movie where you're also the murderer at the same time.
+How did the programmer die in the shower? - He read the shampoo bottle instructions: Lather.
+Rinse.
+Repeat.

 <!--joke-end-->